-Within five years after graduating, students should:
+Within five years after graduating, students will be:

-- Be working as a computing professional, utilizing the knowledge acquired in the BS program, or be enrolled in a graduate program. - Be engaged in the computing profession and be utilizing professional skills to make a positive impact on society.
+- working as a computing professional, utilizing the knowledge acquired in the BS program, or be enrolled in a graduate program. - engaged in the computing profession and be utilizing professional skills to make a positive impact on society.

-Mario Guimarães
+Mario Guimarães Professor

-Richard Beer
+Richard Beer Professor